lightly-ai/lightly/docs/source/docker/getting_started/setup.rst

     Until version 2.1.8 the latest image was named `eu.gcr.io/boris-250909/lightly/sampling:latest` from version 2.2 onwards the image is now called `eu.gcr.io/boris-250909/lightly/worker:latest`.
-    Please make sure to update any old docker run commands to use the new image name.
+    Please make sure to update any old Docker run commands to use the new image name.

 The downloaded image has a long name.
 We can reduce it by making use of *docker tag*.
 The following experiments are using the following image name *lightly/worker:latest*.
-Create a new docker tag using the following command:
+Create a new Docker tag using the following command:

 .. code-block:: console